 In some cases where the devices struggle to pick up a strong enough LTE/4G signal, they will revert to 3G and its inherent performances versus the much quicker data rates with LTE.
 This may remain an issue even with robust macro coverage due to many of the current construction practices for new LEED certified buildings.

 This service would potentially affect the use of apps, sending of photos, texts, or emails from within building premises where Wi-Fi isn’t available as a connectivity option.
 The impending results may be complaints from the user base.

 As complexities of Wi-Fi solutions increase due to number of users, device capabilities, or security concerns, organizations and companies can also look to an alternative means of optimizing their own or their staff’s investment in portable devices.

 WHAT IS THE SOLUTION?

 The solution is a “Cellular Enhancement Solution”.
 A Cellular Enhancement Solution is comprised of various hardware that amplifies service providers’ signals via a direct carrier feed, or off-air from a macro serving site feeding a configuration of a donor antenna, amplifier(s), and interior antennas rebroadcasting a cleaner, higher powered signal within building confines.

-Data-based business solutions and applications are experiencing immense growth, and customer expectations for service in retail environments continue to evolve.
+Data based business solutions and applications are experiencing immense growth, and customer expectations for service in retail environments continues to evolve.
 We encourage companies of any size to understand how to optimize their investment in portable devices and benefit from having the best “in-building” coverage for any user type.